10 Best Places to Visit in Kuala Lumpur – Things to do in Kuala Lumpur

 Kuala Lumpur is a must visit city if you are traveling to Malaysia.
 It is the country’s capital city and well known for the world’s tallest twin towers – the Petronas Twin Towers.
 You will find an interesting blend of cultures, cuisines, modern architectures and also some beautiful nature experiences.
-There are many places in Kuala Lumpur that I wasn’t aware of before and visited as per the recommendations of the locals there.
+There are many places to visit in Kuala Lumpur that I wasn’t aware of before and visited as per the recommendations of the locals there.
 If you are planning a trip to Kuala Lumpur make sure not to miss out on the below must visit attractions that the city offers to explore.
-I have also mentioned the nearest LRT (Light Rail Transit System) station to these tourist attractions if they are easily reachable using the public transport.
+I have also mentioned the nearest LRT (Light Rail Transit System) station to these tourist attractions.

 The Petronas Twin Towers are open from 9 AM to 9 PM six days a week.
 It remains closed on Mondays.
 On Fridays, it remains closed between 1 PM to 2:30 PM.